Strippit FC750 & FC750/2

 Note!
 This Kit is For FC750 Machines Only, NOT for FC750/2 Machines.

 15 -- Grease the 2 Pillow-Blocks Once.
-Wipe off all the Excess Grease around the Bearings.
+Wipe off all Excess Grease around Bearings.
 THEN TAKE OUT THE GREASE FITTINGS!
 When Machine Malfunctions, the first thing People do is get out the Grease Gun, and Grease-The-Hell out of Everything, as if this would fix anything.
-In fact, all this Excess Grease Separates over time, and the Oil in it Runs-Down the Shaft into the Clutch / Brake Unit, and Ruins It!
-Grease Pillow-Blocks again in 5 Years or so, not before!
+In fact, all this Excess Grease Separates over time, and

-17 -- On Short 1 Station Moves, Turret will have the tendency to stop Short.
+17 -- On Short 1 Station Moves, Turret will have Tendency to stop Short.

 On Long Station Moves, Like T-Home, Turret will tend to stop Long.
 This is Normal.